fasrc/reframe-fasrc/README.md

 # reframe-fasrc
 FASRC specific configuration for Reframe

-## Tests
+## Checks
-Tests currently are copied from the cscs-checks folder in reframe and tuned to the FASRC environment.
+Checks currently are copied from the cscs-checks folder in reframe and tuned to the FASRC environment.

 ### Microbenchmarks
 These are benchmark tests that are broken down by category.
 Here is a sort description of each test: